- Tekla Structures software installation

 - Common environmentTekla Structures environment that forms a basis for other environments

 The common environment is included in the software installation and includes the global settings, macros, symbols, items, and fonts, for example.
-The common environment is not used as basis in the US Imperial and US Metric environments.
+The common environment and global settings form the basis for all other environments.

 - Common environment is needed as a basis for all the other Tekla Structures environments.